neuro-actions/mlflow/README.md

 ### `life_span`

-How log should the MLFlow server job run. `"10d"` by default.
+How long should the MLFlow server job run. `"10d"` by default.

 #### Example